Managing Users and Groups

 - a reserved field

-To set, for example, a warning that a user's password will expire,
+To set, for example, a warning that a user's password will expire, we could use the passwd

-(see man passwd
+command (see man passwd

-for options).
+for options),

-The following command would make it so the user peter
+The following command would make it so the user peter is warned that their password will expire in 14 days:

 passwd -w 14 peter